VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 VictoriaLogs automatically creates the `-storageDataPath` directory on the first run if it is missing.

+## Forced merge

+VictoriaLogs performs data compactions in background in order to keep good performance characteristics when accepting new data.
+These compactions (merges) are performed independently on per-day partitions.
+This means that compactions are stopped for per-day partitions if no new data is ingested into these partitions.
+Sometimes it is necessary to trigger compactions for old partitions.
+In this case forced compaction may be initiated on the specified per-month partition by sending request to `/internal/force_merge?partition_prefix=YYYYMMDD`, where `YYYYMMDD` is per-day partition name.
+For example, `http://victoria-logs:9428/internal/force_merge?partition_prefix=20240921` would initiate forced merge for September 21, 2024 partition.
+The call to `/internal/force_merge` returns immediately, while the corresponding forced merge continues running in background.

+Forced merges may require additional CPU, disk IO and storage space resources.
+It is unnecessary to run forced merge under normal conditions, since VictoriaLogs automatically performs optimal merges in background when new data is ingested into it.

 ## High Availability

 ### High Availability (HA) Setup with VictoriaLogs Single-Node Instances